 cyment.paola@womeninmigration.org

-Paola Cyment is an independent consultant with 15 years of expertise in migration, gender, human rights and development.
-She has been part of WIMN since 2015, both representing an organization and as an individual member.
-She joined WIMN’s Secretariat in 2020.
-She coordinates the Local/Global Nexus of Intersectional Movement-Building project that aims to bring grassroot migrant women voices to global migration governance spaces.
+Paola Cyment has 15 years of expertise in migration, gender, human rights and development.
+She has been part of WIMN since 2015, joining the Secretariat in 2020.
+She has represented WIMN in various advocacy events, and coordinated WIMN’s Local/Global Nexus of Intersectional Movement-Building project to bring grassroot migrant women voices to global migration governance spaces.
 Paola has worked in different positions with domestic and international organisations conducting research advocacy, institutional development and project management.

 Board of Directors